MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/deprecated-features-cz.md

 ## Statutory Company Information

-This feature allows users:
+With this feature, users can:

-- define company officials and designate them as General Manager, Accounting and Finance Managers for usage in internal and external documents.
+- define company officials and designate them as General Manager, Accounting Managers, and Finance Managers for usage in internal and external documents.
 - define document footers in different languages.
 Such footers can be used in different reports and documents.
-- additional company registration numbers and other registration information can be stored in Company Information, for Customers and Vendors and used in documents.
+- additional company registration numbers and other registration information can be stored in Company Information, for customers and vendors, and used in documents.

 |Moved, Removed, or Replaced?|Why?|When?|
 |----|----|----|